Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 You can find them from coast to coast across the expansive United States, all the way down through Mexico and clear into Central America.

-Their favorite places are going to be in verdant, green areas in sunny places.
+Their favorite places are going to be verdant, sunny areas.
 These plants act as anchors for their trapping webs, so you will frequently find them in backyard gardens and small farm fields.

 They’ll be hanging from their webs, waiting to swoop down on anything that might have wandered a bit too close.